-Of the many different investing strategies that a modern-day investor has to choose from, value investing is among the most common.
+Of the many different investing strategies that a modern-day investor may choose, value investing is among the most common.
 It is also the foundation of the Rule One investing strategy.

 What is Value Investing?

 Value investing is a strategy focusing on buying companies with a low price-to-earnings multiple.
 Ben Graham, Warren Buffett’s mentor, is the father of value investing and wrote the ‘bible of value investing, ‘Security Analysis,’ in 1934.
 That book is still in print today.

 He called this ‘value’ investing because, ideally, each investment had more value than was paid in the price.
 In essence, the idea is to get $10 of value for a $5 price.

 Graham thought that the best way to do that was to buy quite a number of cheap companies, typically about 200, to reduce the risk that any particular business was cheap for a really good reason, like it was about to go bankrupt.